philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

 ---
 layout: single-mailing-list
-title: Initiate your team to TDD for Legacy Code with the Gilded Rose kata
+title: How to make your learn TDD for Legacy Code, and love it!
 date: 2020-09-04
 comments: true
 categories: